hellocoop/hello.dev/src/documentation/hello-claims.md

 | `ethereum`|A verified ethereum address.|
 |`profile_update`|The user will be prompted to release updated profile information.<br> [See FAQ 14](/faqs/#_14-how-can-users-update-the-profile-information-i-received-from-hello-for-example-the-user-wants-to-change-their-profile-picture-or-email) for details.|

+## Profile Update
+You can update existing claims by including the `profile_update` scope in your authorization request.
+The `profile_update` scope can be utilized under the following conditions:
+- You must already have one of the following scopes: `email`, `phone`, `picture`, or `ethereum` to update.
+- The scope you intend to update should have been included in a previous release.

+Please note that only one claim can be updated at a time.
+For instance, if a user wishes to update their email, you can achieve this by specifying `scope=openid email profile_update` in your authorization request.

 ## Potential Scopes

 We are exploring offering the following scopes: